uid/gdoc-downloader/README.md

     python parallel_download_gdocs.py

-to download a set of Google Docs to your computer in parallel, which runs faster than running `gdoc2latex.py` separately for each file.
+to download a set of Google Docs to your computer in parallel, which is faster than running `gdoc2latex.py` separately for each file.
 Customize the `files` list in `parallel_download_gdocs.py` to specify which files to download.
 Here is an example configuration: